Program Coordinator Larry Meckel

 All class fees will go directly to the Wright to support their community efforts.

-We look forward to having you join us for this exciting new series as we expand our educational opportunities for the entire community, wherever you are located.
+We look forward to having you join us for this exciting lecture series as we expand our educational opportunities for the entire community.

 The Wright Opera House is a 501c3 nonprofit, operating a historic venue and premier performing arts organization located in the City of Ouray.
 It is supported by event fees and by generous donations.
 Click here to make a tax deductible donation to the Wright.